 I recently read this post on Poly.Land, ‘Whose Story Is It?
-On writing Without Permission’, as always a great post by Page, but it was the title alone that got me thinking about writing this blog post, before I’d even had a chance to check in and read the full post.
+On writing Without Permission’, as always it was a great post by Page, but it was the title alone that got me thinking about writing this blog post before I’d even read the full post.
 Please do go and give it a read, because my post is not reflective of the content, merely a piece inspired by the title.

-My online writing presence began with erotica, I very wrote behind a persona and to that end I could write whatever I fancied and it didn’t matter to anyone.
+My online writing presence began with erotica, I wrote behind a persona and to that end, I could write whatever I fancied and it didn’t matter to anyone.
 When I started to move into blogging I was suddenly faced with a huge predicament.
 How did I write about things, and my experiences without pulling other people into the mix?
-I didn’t really know how, so my blog just didn’t happen for a really long time.
+I didn’t really know how to navigate that, so my blog just didn’t happen for a really long time.

 Then I met Bakji, and he probably doesn’t even realise that something he said sticks in my mind to this day and it was his words that eventually got my blog rolling, he basically told me I had to write from the heart and write the things I wanted to write.
 So that is what I started doing.

 The blog posts I write are quite often not just my tales to tell, more often than not they are Bakji’s too.
 In the early days of me beginning to blog about things relating to our dynamic or my experiences within our dynamic, I was very cautious about not saying things he would be uncomfortable with.
 I would forward my writing onto him first and I wouldn’t publish them online until he’d given the okay.

 Soon enough I realised this wasn’t necessary, I quickly got the measure of what was going to sit well with him and what wouldn’t.
 Quite honestly though I’ve never wanted to write anything that he would not be comfortable with.
 I mostly just want to tell people how lovely he is and how I love having him in my life.
 Feel free to barf from the sickly sweetness of that sentence.